 Tobacco smoking is an essential element of the history, in terms of the amount smoked per day and the duration of years smoking, described as pack-years; >15 significantly contributes to the development of moderate to severe COPD.6 The year of symptom onset, dyspnea, frequency of acute exacerbations, life style (sedentary vs active), exercise capacity, use of medications, oxygen supplement, currently employed self-care methods, cognition, emotional/affective state, and available support system are germane elements of the history.7

-Observation of the patient’s general appearance helps to estimate the COPD stage.
-In the later stages, the anterior-posterior diameter of the chest may increase but is not a reliable indicator of disease progression.
+Observation of the patient’s general appearance helps to estimate the severity of COPD.
+The anterior-posterior diameter of the chest may increase but is not a reliable indicator of disease progression.
 There may be paradoxical indrawing of the inferior intercostal spaces during inspiration (Hoover sign).
 The patient may be leaning forward and using accessory muscles of respiration and pursed-lip breathing.
-Peripheral edema may suggest a cardiac cause of the dyspnea.
-Auscultation of breath and heart sounds may be distant, and the point of maximum cardiac impulse may be displaced to the sub-xiphoid area because of hyperinflation.
+Due to hyperinflation, auscultation of breath and heart sounds may be distant, and lungs may have increased resonance to percussion.
 An accentuated second heart sound in the second intercostal space may suggest pulmonary arterial hypertension.
 Rhonchi may represent mucus in the airways.
 Wheezing may suggest bronchospasm.
 Clubbing of the digits is not typical for COPD and may suggest underlying malignancy.

 A complete blood count tests for anemia or acute infection.
-Elevated carbon dioxide may indicate a compensatory metabolic alkalosis in chronic hypercapnia and may be confirmed with arterial blood gas examination.
+Elevated bicarbonate may indicate a compensatory metabolic alkalosis in chronic hypercapnia and may be confirmed with arterial blood gas examination.
 Nutritional assessment includes serum albumin, pre-albumin, and transferrin.
 The serum natriuretic peptide level helps to rule out symptomatic congestive heart failure.
-A very low serum AAT level combined with a AAT deficient genotype is diagnostic for alpha-1 antitrypsin deficiency.
+A very low serum AAT level combined with an AAT deficient genotype is diagnostic for alpha-1 antitrypsin deficiency.

 An upright chest radiograph, in a posterior-anterior view, is helpful to exclude other diagnostic possibilities, such as congestive heart failure, lung cancer, pleural effusion, bronchiectasis, and secondary complications of COPD, such as pneumonia or pneumothorax.
 Computed tomography is not generally used in the routine diagnosis of COPD.
 It is helpful to exclude alternative diagnoses, determine if emphysema is centriacinar or panacinar for lung cancer screening or staging, or in consideration of lung reduction surgery in patients with emphysema.
 As many patients with COPD are high risk for lung cancer due to tobacco use, annual low dose CT (LDCT) scans can be used to reduce lung cancer mortality in specific high-risk groups (apparently healthy patients aged 55 years to 74 years who have at least a 30-pack-year smoking history and who currently smoke or have quit within the past 15 years).10

 Supplemental assessment tools

 The Global Initiative for Chronic Obstructive Lung Disease (GOLD) suggests a combined assessment based on symptoms from modified Medical Research Council dyspnea scale or COPD Assessment Test and exacerbation history to guide therapy.16 The multidimensional BODE index summates body mass index (0-1, score 1 if >21), airflow obstruction by spirometry after bronchodilator (0-3, score 3 if < 35% predicted FEV1), dyspnea (0-3, Modified Medical Research Council Dyspnea, score 3 if housebound because of breathlessness), and exercise capacity in the six-minute walk test (0-3, score 3 if walk <149 m).
 This index can be used to assess therapeutic response to medications, pulmonary rehabilitation therapy, and other interventions.
 The COPD foundation system uses five spirometry grades to stage COPD and additionally assesses symptoms, number of exacerbations in the past year, oxygenation, emphysema on computed tomography scan, presence of chronic bronchitis, and comorbidities.17

-Smoking, active asthema and airborne environmental irritants are important risk factors and stimulants for disease progression.12,13 Smoking cessation is of primary importance in the rehabilitation of COPD; the rate decline of FEV1 will approach that of a nonsmoker over time.
+Smoking, active asthma, and airborne environmental irritants are important risk factors and stimulants for disease progression.12,13 Smoking cessation is of primary importance in the rehabilitation of COPD; the rate decline of FEV1 will approach that of a nonsmoker over time.
 Reduction of dust, mites, and mold from the home are recommended.
-As in asthmatic subjects, confirmation of offending triggers responsible for allergic symptoms in COPD can be obtained using skin testing.14

 Social role and social support system